trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 <figcaption>

-_Quagga skull at the Berlin Museum of Natural History, 2020.
-(Photo Clemens Maier-Wolthausen/MfN.
+_Quagga skull at the Museum of Natural History Berlin, 2020.
+(Image: Clemens Maier-Wolthausen/MfN.
 All rights reserved.)_

 </figcaption>